.11

 (5) Position patient to perform required procedure, using immobilization devices and modifying technique as necessary;

-(6) Assess patient's vital signs and levels of anxiety and pain and inform radiologist when appropriate;
+(6) Assess patient's vital signs and levels of anxiety and pain and inform the radiologist or radiation oncologist when appropriate;

 (7) Recognize and respond to medical emergencies, such as drug reactions, cardiac arrest, and hypoglycemia, and activate emergency response systems, including notification of the radiologist;